What to pack / Where to go / Before you go / Country summaries / On the road / Resources / Images / Links / Home

 • Books: Second hand books for sale in Zanzibar Town and there is an excellent book shop with guidebooks in Dar es Salaam next to Steers (South African hamburger chain) restaurant

-• Food: Food on tours is usually great, as is that on the coast.
+• Food: Food on safari tours is usually great, as is that on the coast.
 The food market in Zanzibar Town every night is perhaps one of the best eating experiences in the world if you like seafood.
 Food becomes more basic off the beaten track.

-• Vegetarians: Fine, great seafood on Zanzibar
+• Vegetarians: Fine, great seafood on Zanzibar (although technically not veggie) Can you help?

 • Hassle and annoyance factor: Safari touts are a factor in Arusha and Moshi and recommended to be avoided.
 Walking around major towns especially Dar es Salaam and Zanzibar town, you seem to get approached by a large number of people simply wanting to chat or help you out.
 These are best avoided as can sometimes lead to a nasty situation or scam.